aggregion/agrio.contracts/agrio.token/README.md

-eosio.token
+agrio.token
 -----------

-This eosio contract allows users to create, issue, and manage tokens on eosio based blockchains.
+This agrio contract allows users to create, issue, and manage tokens on agrio based blockchains.